-Did Mohamed Jbali from 90 Fiancé: Happily Ever After get deported?
-His ex-wife Danielle Mullins has worked diligently to send him back to Tunisia because she claims that he lied to her and used her in order to come to America and get his green card.
-On the season finale, he faced off in court with Danielle and instead of annuling their marriage, they decided to go through with a divorce — which means that he will get to keep his green card.
-He took to social media to give fans an update on his alleged deportation and announced that he was leaving the show.
+Did Mohamed Jbali get deported on 90 Day Fiancé?
+His ex-wife Danielle Mullins worked diligently to send him back to Tunisia because she claimed he lied to her and used her in order to get his green card.
+On the season finale, he faced off in court with Danielle, and instead of annulling their marriage, they decided to go through with a divorce — which meant that he would get to keep his green card.
+Still, rumors have been swirling that Mohamed got the boot, but according to Instagram, he's still living it up in Texas.

-In another post, Mohamed explained that he returned from his social media hiatus but he won't be talking about 90 Day Fiancé because he refuses to watch the show and he revealed that he's quitting the series.
+In another post last year, Mohamed explained that he returned from a social media hiatus but he wouldn't be talking about 90 Day Fiancé because he refused to watch the show and revealed that he quit the series.
 "I have no respect for some fake couples in it plus it's not the best place to tell a real story," he wrote.
 "That's why I'm out!"

-In a video message posted on his private account, the 26-year-old thanked his fans and followers for being so supportive of him — which is a welcome change since he's used to being bashed online because he's been portrayed as a villain on the show.
+In a video message posted on his private account, the 26-year-old thanked his fans and followers for being so supportive of him — which was a welcome change since he was used to being bashed online because he was portrayed as a villain on the show.
 "I don't really know what changed, I did not watch the show, I don't know what's going on there but this time the amount of support that I am getting from people is unbelievable," he said in the clip.
 "Everybody's thanking me, everybody's telling me I'm a great person, everybody's telling me I did really good the way I handled the situation.
 This is really making me happy."

 Fans left him more messages of support in the comments.
 "So happy to see that you got a divorce.
 Be happy, live your life free of drama," one wrote, and another added, "[You] handled the court date like a champ!
 [You] deserve happiness.
 Proud to call [you] [an] American!"